ThoughtTimeMachine/UFCE-Framework/README.md

 This project is open-source under the GNU General Public License v3.0 (GPLv3).
 This ensures that the core framework remains free for researchers, students, and open-source projects.

 ### Commercial Licensing
 For proprietary software, closed-source applications, or enterprise use cases where GPLv3 compliance is not feasible (e.g., defense, proprietary robotics, closed banking systems), a Commercial License is available.
-This license waives the copyleft requirements and includes priority support.
+This license waives the copyleft requirements.

 **Contact:** thoughttimemachinexr@gmail.com for enterprise inquiries.
 ## 📚 Citation